chrismwilliams/astro-theme-cactus/src/content/project/Terminal/index.md

 ---
 title: "Terminal - Horror Shooter"
 description: "A horror shooter game with an emphasis on AI behaviour trees.
-Built in UE5 and C++."
+Built using UE5 and C++."
 publishDate: "11 Feb 2024"
 coverImage:
     src: "./TerminalCover.png"